pmndrs/zustand/readme.md

 ## Transient updates (for often occurring state-changes)

 The subscribe function allows components to bind to a state-portion without forcing re-render on changes.
-Best combine it with useEffect for automatic unsubscribe on unmount.
+Best to combine it with useEffect for automatic unsubscribe on unmount.
 This can make a [drastic](https://codesandbox.io/s/peaceful-johnson-txtws) performance impact when you are allowed to mutate the view directly.

 ```jsx
 const useScratchStore = create((set) => ({ scratches: 0, ... }))